How to incorporate meaningful art experiences in your preschool classroom!

-This is by no means a scientific scale but I think it can help you gage for yourself where you are in terms of providing pure art versus pure craft experiences.
+This is by no means a scientific scale but I think it can help you gauge for yourself where you are in terms of providing pure art versus pure craft experiences.

 As for right verses wrong.
 I can tell you that I slide back and forth between #4 and #5.
-On a rare occasion, we throw in a #3 day like on holidays but I am working my way up the scale on those occasions too.
+On a rare occasion, we throw in a #3 day like on holidays, but I am working my way up the scale on those occasions, too.
 You see, I know that what matters most to young children is the experience and the freedom to explore – I know because I see it every single day.
-I also know that through experience and exploration young children build confidence, new skills, and a joy for art.
-I am proud of what we do in our classroom and the experiences we provide but I recognize that I still have room to grow in my own teaching practice so I will continue to expand my way of doing things – one day at a time.
+I also know that through experience and exploration young children build confidence, new skills, and a true inner joy for art.
+I am proud of what we do in our classroom and the experiences we provide, however I recognize that I still have room to grow in my own teaching practice so I will continue to expand my way of doing things – one day at a time.